 Started in 2005, the Population and Public Health Program (PPH) works in collaboration with various partners to prevent chronic disease and create healthier populations throughout British Columbia.

 Our team has expertise in epidemiology & biostatistics, knowledge translation, project management and leadership as well as in various content areas related to population and public health.

 The Population and Public Health Program (PPH) seeks to inform and advise policy and practice on emerging and priority population health issues.
 We focus on upstream prevention approaches that seek to enhance the health of British Columbians where they live, learn, work, and play.
 We exchange and mobilize credible knowledge for action with a variety of partners.

-Our current priorities are to promote health equity, and healthy schools, families, and communities, as well as to address key focus areas such as population health surveillance, food security, and the healthy built environment.
+Our current priorities are to promote health equity, healthy communities and schools, as well as to address key focus areas such as population health surveillance, food security, healthy eating, injury prevention and the healthy built environment.